arvindram107/Sound-Characterization/README.md

 4. Playing the tanpura for a while (in the recording room).
 5. Pressing space bar to stop the recording and save it to a time-stamped file (in the control room) Editing the loop in the control room
-6. Selecting file to edit by time stamp.
 7. Identifying a good segment of the tanpura.
 Start and end points and fade-in and fade-out points need to be identified.
 8. Playing back the loop into recording room headphones.
 9. Tuning the tabla.